zhaoyu-qiao/knowledge-able-app/README.md

 # Knowledge-ABLE React App
 ## Introduction
-Knowledge-ABLE is entitled to benefit those who have difficulties learning basic life skills, and people who care for them.
+Knowledge-ABLE is entitled to benefit those who have learning disabilities to achieve their full potential.
-Using this app will help people gain a solid understanding of different type of learning disabilities, find a variety of methods to improve their ability to study, and obtain resources to physical assistances including tutors of facilities.
+Using this app will help people gain a solid understanding of different types of learning disabilities, find a variety of methods to improve their ability to learn, and obtain resources to physical assistances including tutors.
 ## Technologies Used
 - Client Side: HTML, Bootstrap, CSS, React JS, Modal
 - Server Side: JS, JSon, RegEx, Local Storage, Node.js, Express, Axios